 Testing Programs (link)

 The Military administers thousands of academic exams to service members each year.
-These tests can earn service members college credit for skills acquired during military training and operations and are available to all active-duty, Reserve and Guard personnel, as well as their families.
+These tests can earn service members college credit for skills acquired during military training and operations and are available to all active-duty, Reserve and Guard personnel.
 The testing is available at a discount and is divided into the following:

 - College Level Equivalency Program (CLEP) General Exams: Each exam measures the knowledge presumably gained during the first two years in college.

 - CLEP Subject Exams: For every one of these timed, computer-based exams that a service member passes, he or she generally receives three hours of college credit (six or 12 hours are possible in some situations).